opf/openproject/docs/user-guide/gantt-chart/README.md

+If you want to adjust your work package table and filter, sort or order your work packages to have a better overview in your Gantt chart, please refer to the section [work package table configuration](/../work-packages/work-package-table-configuration/).

 ## Aggregation by project

 You can get a **quick overview of multiple projects** in the Gantt chart.
 To accomplish this navigate to the Work packages module of a project or the [project overarching work packages list](../projects/#project-overarching-reports).